Must Places to Visit in Mumbai

 Embark on this Mumbai food tour starting from Mumbai’s most famous beach, Chowpatty, which serves some of Mumbai’s best vegetarian street food while enjoying the mesmerizing views of the sunset.
 You can then proceed to Mohammad Ali road in the Ali Khao gullies, where you will be able to interact with the locals as well as savor lip-smacking dishes like kebabs, tikka, and much more.

 A helicopter joy ride 1000 feet above the city or the landscape is an unforgettable way to experience the breathtaking beauty of the city and its surrounding areas.
-Relish majestic aerial panoramas of the enchanting city of Mumbai and gets mesmerised by its grace for you are going to witness once in a lifetime experience.
+Witness the panoramic views of the entire Mumbai city, at a time from the height of 1000 ft and soothe your senses with some astonishing 360-degree sights.

 The city of dreams calls people from all over the world to fulfill their desires, explore opportunities and enjoy the magic of a metro city.
 From Church gate to Marine drive, Mumbai is shining in glitters of architecture, heritage, slums, and of course, Bollywood!
 Head out for a fascinating tour in Mumbai with your friends and family.